 Qualifications and Careers

-Students are able to acquire the qualification for the accompanying supporter for the visually impaired, and all graduates are eligible to take the national examination for certified orthoptists.
+Students are able to acquire the public qualification for the accompanying supporters for the visually impaired, and all graduates are eligible to take the national examination for certified orthoptists.

-Special lectures were given on the state-of-the-art artificial retina by Prof. Eberhart Zrenner from the Institute for Ophthalmic Research, University of Tübingen, Germany, in 2015, and also on the optometry education in New Zealand by Mr. Andrew Kim, an undergraduate from the University of Auckland in 2016.
+Special lectures were given on the state-of-the-art artificial retina by Prof. Eberhart Zrenner from the Institute for Ophthalmic Research, University of Tübingen, Germany, and also on the optometry education in New Zealand by Mr. Andrew Kim, an undergraduate from the University of Auckland, New Zealand.
 Furthermore, we are conducting a joint research project with the University of Tübingen, and are currently planning study tours for our students to a variety of universities abroad.